deep-foundation/chatgpt/README.md

 ```

 ### 5. Inserting the API Key
-- Create an ApiKey link.
+- Create an `ApiKey` link.
 - Open its editor, insert your API key, and save the changes (Ctrl+S).

 ### 6. Selecting the Model (if needed)
-**Note**: By default, the GPT-3.5 model is used.
+**Note**: By default, the GPT-3.5 `Model` is used.
 If this is suitable for your needs, you can skip this step.
+- To view the available prepared models, right-click on the package link -> space to enter the package space.
+Here, you can browse through and select the desired model.

-If you want to use another model, execute the following query, replacing `MODEL` with the ID of your model link:
+- If you want to use another `Model`, note down the ID of your chosen `Model` from the prepared ones.
+Then, execute the following query, replacing `MODEL` with the ID:
 ```javascript
 const MODEL = '1301'; // Your modelLinkID here